genenetwork/gn-docs/general/brand/aging/home.md

-New aging portal!
+New UMHET3 and aging portal!
 This is initial work for providing a full community webservice for aging.

-This is a stub until David edits it!
-Or Rob.
-See this link to [edit](https://github.com/genenetwork/gn-docs/edit/master/general/brand/aging/home.md).

-For markdown check [the docs](https://commonmark.org/help/).
-To embed images you can use a link somewhere from the internet or check it into the gn-doc repo and I'll add a link.
+To view the preprint, see:

+Genetic Modulation of Lifespan: Dynamic Effects, Sex Differences, and Body Weight Trade-offs https://doi.org/10.1101/2025.04.27.649857

+Published files are available [here](https://files.genenetwork.org/current/umhet3_2025/).

+Code is available on  https://github.com/DannyArends/UM-HET3/